Wellington Tangiwai Scholarship – (School Leaver Scholarships for Excellence)

 - Applicants must be intending to enrol full-time in the year following application in their first Undergraduate Degree at Victoria University of Wellington.

-Selection will be made by the Victoria University Undergraduate Scholarship Committee.
+Selection will be made by the Victoria University of Wellington Undergraduate Scholarship Committee.

 Regulations and conditions